Last updated on: March 15th, 2023

 Breastfeeding Break – Mothers are entitled to 1 hour’s leave twice per day during the first year of breastfeeding or 2 hours reduction in daily working time.
 Law Amending Emergency Ordinance on Maternity Protection at Workplaces, 2015, arts.
 25; Emergency Ordinance on Maternity Protection at Work, 2003.

 A father is entitled to 10 working days of leave following the birth of the child.
 If the father of the newborn obtains the certificate of completion of the child care course, the duration of paternity leave granted is increased by 5 working days (i.e. a total of 15 working days).
-The right to extend paternity leave is granted only once, regardless of the number of children, and the amount an employee receives will be calculated based on gross salary and will be equal to the amount of salary for the same period.
+The right to extend paternity leave is granted to each child, regardless of the number of children, and the amount an employee receives will be calculated based on gross salary and will be equal to the amount of salary for the same period.

 Pay – The compensation for paternity leave is paid by Social Security.
 Act on paternity leave 1999, § 1- 4

 Employees covered by the pension and social insurance system who have made required contributions are entitled to sick leave of up to 183 days within one year with a possible 90-day extension.
-The employer pays sick leave for the first 5 days, the Social Security Fund for the remainder of the leave.
+The employer pays sick leave for the first 5 days and the Social Security Fund for the remainder of the leave.

-Pay – Sick pay is equivalent to 75 percent of the average monthly income during the previous six months.
 Emergency Ordinance No. 158/2005 on the social health insurance leaves and indemnities, § 12 – 17.

 Caretaker leave is granted to employees in case of care or support of a relative or a person living in the same household as the employee, for serious medical matters.
 This type of leave is granted for 5 working days during a calendar year, upon the written request of the employee.
+Labour Code of 2003, § 152(2).

 Employees are entitled to be absent from work in the case of unpredictable circumstances (i.e. urgent family matters caused by disease or accident), based on the prior notice of the employer in this respect.
 This type of absence extends for a maximum of 10 working days during a calendar year and is subject to the employee performing additional work pro-rated to the number of absent working hours.
+Labour Code of 2003, § 152(3).

 In the case of special family events, employees are entitled to paid days off from work.
 These paid days are not part of the annual leave.
 The special family events and the number of paid days are established by law, by the applicable collective labor agreement, or by internal regulations.
-Labour Code of 2003, § 152

 Employees are entitled to unpaid leave for solving personal situations.
 The duration of unpaid leave shall be determined by the applicable collective labor agreement or internal regulation.
 Labour Code of 2003, § 153.